Playing Outside Decreases ADHD Risk for Kids

 Research has confirmed that playing outside is beneficial to the health of a child.
-In fact, studies have shown that playing outside reduces the risk of ADHD, and significantly improves childhood vision – especially those who are hyperactive.
+In fact, studies have shown that playing outside reduces the risk of Attention deficit/hyperactivity disorder (ADHD).
+Playing outside also significantly improves childhood vision – especially in children who are hyperactive.

 ADHD and outside play